Section 15 Multicollinearity

 While collinearity of two columns of \(X\) is easy to spot, for example in a pair scatter plot of the inputs \(x_i\), multicollinearity which involves more than two columns can be harder to notice.
 The condition number of \(X\) is a quantitative measure of how close \(X\) is to multicollinearity.

-Definition 15.2 The condition number of \(X\) is defined to be \[\begin{equation*} \kappa(X) = \frac{\sigma_\mathrm{max}(X)}{\sigma_\mathrm{min}(X)}, \end{equation*}\] where \(\sigma_\mathrm{max}(X) = \sqrt{\lambda_\mathrm{max}(X^\top X)}\) is the largest singular value of \(X\), computed as the square root of the largest eigenvalue of \(X^\top X\), and similarly \(\sigma_\mathrm{min}(X) = \sqrt{\lambda_\mathrm{min}(X^\top X)}\) is the smallest singular value of \(X\), computed as the square root of the smallest eigenvalue of \(X^\top X\).
+Definition 15.2 The condition number of \(X\) is defined to be \[\begin{equation*} \kappa(X) = \frac{\sigma_\mathrm{max}(X)}{\sigma_\mathrm{min}(X)}, \end{equation*}\] where \(\sigma_\mathrm{max}(X) = \sqrt{\lambda_\mathrm{max}(X^\top X)}\) is the largest singular value of \(X\), equal to the square root of the largest eigenvalue of \(X^\top X\), and similarly \(\sigma_\mathrm{min}(X) = \sqrt{\lambda_\mathrm{min}(X^\top X)}\) is the smallest singular value of \(X\), equal to the square root of the smallest eigenvalue of \(X^\top X\).

 As a rule of thumb, if \(\kappa(X) < 10\) there are no significant problems with multicollinearity, and if \(\kappa(X) > 30\) the regression problem sufferes severe problems with multicollinearity.
 In the case where the columns of \(X\) are exactly linearly dependent, we have \(\sigma_\mathrm{min}(X) = 0\) and \(\kappa(X) = \infty\).